A-Nitram/Jaxxa-Rimworld/README.md

 -Removed some conflicting hotkeys
 -Updating Stargate to Alpha11
 1.00.00
--Refactoring code and renaming mod to Enhanced-Phoenix-Edition --Code for individual modules will now be split up where logical
+-Refactoring code and renaming mod to Enhanced Development --Code for individual modules will now be split up where logical
 ---This reduces the dependency of the ED-Core / EPE-Core module --Documentation primarilly provided as manuals included in the download rather than on the github wiki